Doctor &

 lDoctor is not to decide what ptx shall do

-But facilitate decision making
+•But facilitate decision making

 lProvide information to ptx to make decision:

-Informed decision
+•Informed decision

-Ø Sometimes patients are too difficult to handle.
-You rather want to send tha patient to another doctor or health professional.
-This is called “Abandonment.”
-What is best to do in this situation?
+rather want to send tha patient to another doctor or health professional.
+This

 lDo NOT refer ptx to another doctor if she